MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/color-contrast.md

 </div>

 <div class="how-to-test-checklist-item">
-  <h3>Ensure that the different states of user interface components have sufficient contrast</h3>
+  <h3>Ensure that the different states of user interface components such as button and links have sufficient contrast</h3>
   <p><strong>Note:</strong> Default state, keyboard focus state, and hover state</p>
   <table class="column-2">
     <thead>